Rudolf Kolisch

 Rudolf Kolisch (July 20, 1896 – August 1, 1978) was a Viennese violinist and leader of string quartets, including the Kolisch Quartet and the Pro Arte Quartet.

 Early life and education

 Kolisch was born in Klamm, Schottwien, Lower Austria and raised in Vienna, the son of Henriette Anna Theresia (Hoffmann) and Dr. Rudolf Rafael Kolisch, a prominent physician and Dozent at the University.
-One of his two sisters was Gertrud Schoenberg.
+One of his two sisters was Gertrud Schoenberg, Arnold Schoenberg's second wife.
 His father and maternal grandfather were Jewish, while his maternal grandmother was Catholic.
 Due to a childhood injury to the middle finger of his left hand, Kolisch, who had already begun to play the violin, relearned the instrument with the functions of the hands reversed.
 Following service in World War I, Kolisch attended both the University and the Musikakademie, where he studied violin with Otakar Ševčík, composition with Franz Schreker and conducting with Franz Schalk, intending at first to make a career as a conductor.